eagronin/university-towns-prepare/README.md

 The next step, which provides analysis of the data, is described [here](https://eagronin.github.io/university-towns-analyze/).

-## Data
+## Cleaning and Processing of the University Town Data
 The list of university towns includes entries of both university towns and states in which these towns are located in a single column.
-In order to Convert the university_towns.txt list to a DataFrame of towns and the states they are in.
+State names should be removed from that column and then added as a second column to a data frame with two columns corresponding to university towns and states they are in.
 The format of the DataFrame is: DataFrame( [ ["Michigan", "Ann Arbor"], ["Michigan", "Yipsilanti"] ], columns=["State", "RegionName"]  )

-The following cleaning has been done:
+In addition to this converstion, certain characters and portions of the text need to be removed.
+Specifically:

 1. For "State", removing characters from "[" to the end.
 2. For "RegionName", when applicable, removing every character from either "[" or " (" or ":" to the end.
-3. Note: certain rows in the data represent universities and not towns.
-However, those rows will get dropped after merging with housing price data.
+3. Finally, it is important to note that certain rows in the data represent universities and not towns.
+Those rows will be subsequently dropped when merging the university town data with housing price data.

+The following function performs the conversion described above, and then uses regular expressions to identify and remove the redundant text patterns.

 ```
 def get_list_of_university_towns():
     university_towns = load_university_town_data()